Top Library Ebook Distributors for Self-Published Authors

-So, you’ve written an ebook.
-Or you’re writing an e-book.
+So, you’ve written and published an ebook.
+Or you’re about to.
 Congrats!
-Look at you!

 And now you want libraries to buy it.
 Why wouldn’t you?
 It’s another way to be discovered and it is an often-overlooked source of sales.
 But how in the world do you make that happen?